Overview

 - Represent a congressional whistleblower in challenges against IRS Whistleblower Office award determinations regarding $5B in tax evasions before the US Tax Court.

-- Tried the first case before the US Tax Court under the reformed IRS Whistleblower Program and argued a seminal appeal on the standard of review before the US Circuit Court for the District of Columbia.
+- Tried the first case before the US Tax Court under the IRS Whistleblower Program.

 - Successfully represented dozens of foreign investors under the EB-5 Immigrant Investor Program against the Department of Homeland Security to obtain approval of their immigrant-investor petitions and served as a court-approved expert on the EB-5 Program in two bankruptcy proceedings before the US Bankruptcy Court for Delaware.